Skip section navigation

 Allina Health employee C.J.
 Lunning spent her summer collecting more than 100 bikes at garage sales to donate at the Free Bikes 4 Kidz collection event earlier this month.

 Every October, Allina Health partners with Free Bikes 4 Kidz, a non-profit organization geared toward helping all kids ride into a happier, healthier childhood by providing bikes to those most in need.

-More than 4,000 bikes will be distributed to kids in need
+More than 5,000 bikes given to kids in need

 2012 bike giveaway